 Life Is Short & Unpredictable

-And then again, as much as we hate to believe it, there is no denying the fact that life is unpredictable.
-You never know what tomorrow holds for you, so why not enjoy today, spend a few hundred dollars, travel the world and make memories.
+You never know what tomorrow holds for you, so why not enjoy today, spend a few hundred dollars, spend 3 days in Bangkok and make memories.
 Why bother buying material things that, in a few months, are anyway going to become old and unexciting — or worse, save money for future that may not be ours at all to behold.

 I mean we all have come across stories where people have lost lives to an accident or a disease before they crossed 30 or 40 years of their age, giving us a fair understanding of how uncertain life can be.

 Though it doesn’t mean that we should live our lives in fear, we should understand how fragile it can be.
-Where planning for the future is certainly a good thing to do, over planning, and planning alone and not enjoy life, is a waste of a lifetime.
-So seize every day, travel and explore the exciting world we live in.
-Because in the end, when we will be old (if we happened to become one, at all) and sitting on the couch, tired, there will be nothing that will excite us more, but the little life experiences we had, still alive in our fading memories!
+So seize everyday, travel and explore the exciting world we live in.
+Because in the end, when we will be old there will be nothing that will excite us more, but the little life experiences we have had in life.